onja-org/html-exercises/16-project-html/index.md

 You've learned a lot about HTML the past 3 weeks.
 Now it's time to share what you've learned.
 In this exercise, you need to create a website that can help others learn HTML.

-There will be many pages in this website, so you'll need a good URL structure.
+There will be at least 6 pages in this website, so you'll need a good URL structure.

 ## Sections